Maximizing the Validity of the Gaussian Approximation for the biphoton State from Parametric Downconversion: Theory and results

 where $\Omega_j$ is the deviation from the central frequency $\omega_{j,0}$, $\omega_j=\omega_{j,0}+\Omega_j$ with the assumption $\Omega_j\ll\omega_{j,0}$, and $u_j=1/(\partial k_j/\partial \Omega)$ is the group velocity evaluated at the central frequency.

 The right-hand side of Eq. \eqref{phaseMatching} can be divided into two parts.
 The first three terms represent the spectral and the last term the spatial properties of the biphoton state.
-The spectral and spatial degrees of freedom are in general coupled due to the phase matching characteristics in SPDC \cite{Osorio_2008,PhysRevLett.102.223601,https://doi.org/10.48550/arxiv.2208.09423,sevillagutirrez2022spectral}.
-However, under certain approximations, such as the narrowband \cite{PhysRevA.83.033816}, thin-crystal \cite{Yao_2011,PhysRevA.103.063508} or plane wave approximations \cite{PhysRevLett.99.243601}, either only the first three terms survive (frequency-resolved biphoton state) or the last one (spatially-resolved biphoton state).
-In this work, we first develop the Gaussian approximation for spectral and spatial DOF separately.
+The spectral and spatial degrees of freedom (DOFs) are in general coupled due to the phase-matching characteristics in SPDC \cite{Osorio_2008,PhysRevLett.102.223601,https://doi.org/10.48550/arxiv.2208.09423,sevillagutirrez2022spectral}.
+However, under certain approximations, such as the narrowband \cite{PhysRevA.83.033816}, thin-crystal \cite{Yao_2011,PhysRevA.103.063508}, or plane wave approximations \cite{PhysRevLett.99.243601}, either only the first three terms survive (frequency-resolved biphoton state) or only the last one survives (spatially resolved biphoton state).
+In this paper, we first develop the Gaussian approximation for spectral and spatial DOFs separately.
 The description of the coupling in spectral and spatial domains is more challenging in the scope of the Gaussian approximation, which is also discussed in this paper.